kisom/netallow/README.md

 package; a basic implementation of the two types of ACLs and a stub type for each:

-* `Basic` is a simple host-based whitelister that converts the IP addresses to strings; the whitelist is implemented as a set of string addresses.
-The set is implemented as a `map[string]bool`, and uses a `sync.Mutex` to coordinate updates to the whitelist.
+* `Basic` is a simple host-based ACL that converts the IP addresses to strings; the ACL is implemented as a set of string addresses.
+  The set is implemented as a `map[string]bool`, and uses a `sync.Mutex` to coordinate updates to the ACL.
-* `BasicNet` is a simple network-based whitelister that similarly uses a mutex and an array to store networks.
+* `BasicNet` is a simple network-based ACL that similarly uses a mutex and an array to store networks.
 This has a number of
   limitations: operations are /O(n)/, and subsets/supersets of existing networks isn't detected.
-That is, if 192.168.3.0/24 is removed from a whitelist that has 192.168.0.0/16 permitted, **that subnet will not actually be removed**.
+That is, if 192.168.3.0/24 is removed from an ACL that has 192.168.0.0/16 permitted, **that subnet will not actually be removed**.
 Exact networks are required for `Add` and `Remove` at this time.
-* `HostStub` and `NetStub` are stand-in whitelists that always permits addresses.
-They are vocal about logging warning messages noting that whitelisting is stubbed.
-They are designed to be used in cases where whitelisting is desired, but the mechanics of whitelisting (i.e. administration of the whitelist) is not yet implemented, perhaps to keep whitelists in the system's flow.
+* `HostStub` and `NetStub` are stand-in ACLs that always permit addresses.
+  They are vocal about logging warning messages noting that the ACL is stubbed.
+They are designed to be used in cases where ACLs are desired, but the mechanics of ACLs (i.e. administration) are not yet implemented, perhaps to keep ACLs in the system's flow.

 Two convenience functions are provided here for extracting IP addresses: